-Zenfully Lawyered Up: Omarion Files $200,000 Lawsuit Against Allegedly Scammy Zeus Network Founder Over Unaired B2K Documentary
+Zenfully Lawyered Up: Omarion Files $200,000 Lawsuit Against Allegedly ‘Scammy’ Zeus Network Founder Over Unaired B2K Documentary

 All of these statements were fraudulent and the Defendants never had any intention of honoring them as evidenced by their immediate breach and refusal to follow the Agreements terms after Zeus received the Content it desired.”

 Yikes!
-Previosusly, Tokyo Toni made claims on social media that she was never paid for her participation on her daughter’s, Blac Chyna, show that aired on the platform.
-What do you think about Omarion’s claim of fraud against Zeus?
+Previously, Tokyo Toni made claims on social media that she was never paid for her participation on her daughter Blac Chyna’s show that aired on the platform.

 Comments